-Calendula has mild properties to reduce irritation to the skin and is ideal for oily or sensitive skin.
-To make the toner, Calendula flower petals are inserted by hand, and it works synergistically with other natural, gentle ingredients like the Great Burdock Root to cleanse and soothe the skin at the same time.
+This toner is mild and helps reduce skin irritation.
+Calendula flower petals are inserted by hand and it works synergistically with other natural, gentle ingredients like the Great Burdock Root to cleanse and soothe the skin at the same time.

 11. Cetaphil Gentle Skin Cleanser

-In 1947, a pharmacist invented the formula for Cetaphil Cleansing Lotion, which has since become the Cetaphil Gentle Skin Cleanser that we know of today.
-Although it was only available in selected pharmacies at first, it quickly gained steam as more dermatologists and healthcare professionals began recommending it to patients with sensitive skin.
+This product was initially only available at selected pharmacies but as it gained steam, more dermatologists and healthcare professionals began recommending it to patients with sensitive skin.